openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

    please refer to openwebmail.conf.help for more detail

 ps: Thomas Chung has written a document
-    "HOWTO install and configure ClamAV for Open WebMail on Red Hat/Fedora Core" It is available at http://openwebmail.acatysmoof.com/download/redhat/howto/virus/ClamAV/HOWTO-clamav.txt
+    "HOWTO install and configure ClamAV for OpenWebMail on Red Hat/Fedora Core" It is available at http://openwebmail.acatysmoof.com/download/redhat/howto/virus/ClamAV/HOWTO-clamav.txt